leonard-waters/blitz_challenge/README.md

   - started on this with a more colorful console input, but it was a time suck
 - a handful of TODOs listed that I might take on later
 - needs considerably better/cleaner error handling
+- needs specs as well, but I didnt get around to adding dialyzer yet